seantiz/piecesvelte/README.md

 ## Import CopilotStreamController to page.svelte

 (thanks to Jordan for providing the original Typescript version of CopilotStreamController!)

+We also need a singleton class to talk to the Pieces OS client and parse the messages for handling into our copilot chat.

 Create a new Typescript file for your singleton class in the `routes` directory named `CopilotStreamController.ts` (or name your class how you choose, but make sure the file extension is a `.ts` Typescript file.